 Did you know that across the world, thousands of donkeys are hard at work in brick kilns?
 Brick kiln donkeys have one of the toughest jobs on Earth.
 But what work do they do?
 And what is their working environment like?
 Find out more about how SPANA is helping donkeys in the brick kilns.

 The brick kiln industry supplies bricks to the construction sector mainly within Asia.
 According to the World Bank, in 2020 there were approximately 144,000 brick kilns operating in India.
-The country is the second-largest brick producer in the world after China, with an estimated annual production of 250 billion bricks per year.
+The country is the second-largest brick producer in the world after China, with an estimated annual production of 250 billion bricks.
 It employs 15 million workers, the majority of who are seasonal, low-paid workers.
 Other countries where brick kilns are in operation include Afghanistan, Bangladesh, Cambodia, Nepal and Pakistan.

 Traditional Indian brick kilns operate during the dry season (typically December to March).
 The process of making bricks can take up to two weeks.
 By hand, clay is collected, mixed with water to form the right consistency, then formed into brick moulds.
 The moulded clay is removed from the moulds and left to dry in the sun.
 After a few days, the dry bricks are stacked, dried again, and then transported to kilns where they are covered with sand and baked in temperatures between 900–1,200°C. The finished bricks are cooled and ultimately shipped to construction companies.